Person

 Research Focus

-Livestock Economics, Consumer Preferences, Experimental Economics, Production Economics, International Trade and Policy
+Livestock and Sugar Economics, Consumer Preferences, Experimental Economics, Production Economics, International Trade and Policy

 Teaching Focus